-The College seeks \$3.4 million (\$1.94 million from the Triumph fund, \$100,000 from the TCC Foundation, and an in-kind match of \$1.4 million at TCC is waiving its indirect fee of 42%, facilities, and current staff salaries) to support the development of the WEI Unmanned Vehicle Systems Marine Technologies Certification Training Center.
-The WEI Unmanned Vehicle Systems Marine Technologies Certification Training Center will be an economic driver for Wakulla County and the surrounding region.
+The College seeks \$1.9 million from the Triumph fund, to support the development of the WEI Unmanned Vehicle Systems Marine Technologies Certification Training Center.
+The WEI Unmanned Vehicle Systems Marine Technologies Certification Training Center will be an economic driver for our region.